senzing-factory/build-resources/claude/pr-prompt.md

-# PR Code Review Prompt
+# PR Code Review - Execute Immediately

-Review this PR against our team checklist (Provide specific feedback, reference exact file paths and line numbers when possible):
+You are performing an automated code review.
+Analyze the pull request diff below against the checklist and provide your review NOW.
+Do not ask what to do - proceed directly with the review.

+## Review Checklist

+Evaluate each item and provide ✅/❌ with specific feedback including file paths and line numbers:

-## Code Quality
+### Code Quality

 - [ ] Code follows our style guide: `https://raw.githubusercontent.com/senzing-garage/knowledge-base/refs/heads/main/WHATIS/code-style.md`
 - [ ] No commented-out code